jhogan/core/STYLE.md

 * should be named after standard variable names or standard abbreviations

-* should be thoughouly documented using the :param: keyword
+* should be thoroughly documented using the :param: keyword

-* should not contain type annotaion
+* should not contain type annotation

 When writing a parameter's default, don't put space before or after the assignment operator, e.g.: